 You can confirm that both units are on by inspecting the tiny LED lights they typically have.

-If you have an older PC case that doesn’t give you any visual feedback when it’s turned on, you may have to check for other signs of activity, such as spinning fans or a rotating hard disc.
+If you have an older PC case that doesn’t give you any visual feedback when turned on, you may have to check for other signs of activity, such as spinning fans or a rotating hard disc.

 How to Fix